Policies and Guidance

 Authorship and Conflicts of Interest

-APUBs expects that all authors named meet at least two of the substantiative elements of significant contributions (Section 2.1) under the Australian Research Council's authorship policy, irrespective of country of authorship.
+APUBs expects that all authors named meet at least two of the substantive elements of significant contributions (Section 2.1) under the Australian Research Council's authorship policy, irrespective of country of authorship.
 Authors remain accountable for their research, and must declare all perceived and actual conflicts of interest at point of submission.

 Publication Schedule